dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators.md

 - Federal agencies will be able to easily, quickly, and effectively review and consume security information about the service to make informed risk-based authorization to operate decisions based on their planned use case

 ---

-## Definitions

-#### FRD-KSI-01

-> **Regularly**: Performing the activity on a consistent, predictable, and repeated basis, at set intervals, automatically if possible, following a documented plan.
-These intervals may vary as appropriate between different requirements.

 ## Requirements